keycloak/keycloak-quickstarts/app-authz-jee-vanilla/README.md

 Configure the Client Adapter
 ----------------------------------

-Before configuring the adapter you need to create a client in RH-SSO.
+Before configuring the adapter you need to create a client in Keycloak.

 The following steps show how to create the client required for this quickstart:

-* Open the RH-SSO admin console
+* Open the Keycloak admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: